What to Wear for a Walmart Job Interview

 With three in ten Americans having tattoos, retail giants including Walmart, Target, and Staples embrace a progressive stance on self-expression.
 While facial piercings are not allowed on the job at Walmart, employees may display non-offensive tattoos.

-But not so fast, because a recent Salary.com poll revealed that 76% of respondents think tattoos hurt an applicant’s chances of getting hired.
-Though our cultural norms have changed, hiring managers may still have an unconscious bias toward body art.
+But not so fast, because a Salary.com poll revealed that 76% of respondents think tattoos hurt an applicant’s chances of getting hired.
+Though our cultural norms have changed, hiring managers may still have an unconscious bias concerning body art.
 So conceal your tattoos and avoid wearing flashy jewelry to the interview.
-After you're hired, you can embrace Walmart’s liberal policies.
+After you're hired, you can embrace Walmart’s policies.

 What to Bring to the Interview